Swiss to further relax COVID-19 restrictions from next week | Health

 Swiss to further relax COVID-19 restrictions from next week

-Switzerland last month postponed plans to relax its restrictions, citing increasing case numbers and insufficient progress on vaccinations.
-It had previously planned to allow outdoor events like football matches and concerts with up to 150 people, but instead opted for a more cautious approach as neighbouring France and Germany also reined in reopening.
+On Wednesday the government said outdoor events would be allowed with up to 100 visitors, and up to 50 audience members would be allowed at indoor venues such as cinemas, theatres and concert halls.
+Berset said the government would examine how this reopening before announcing further easing.

-On Wednesday it said such events would now be allowed to take place with 100 visitors outside, and up to 50 audience members at indoor venues such as cinemas, theatres and concert halls.
+"What we are trying to do is re-open in a prudent way, so as not to lose control and plan our next steps," he said.
+"But that will depend on how the pandemic evolves."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)